 You can follow my savings guide to increase your chances of a wonderful retirement by 50-65.
 But, what if you want to retire earlier?
 Say at the age of 40 or 45?
 You’re in luck, because I have a very simple, yet effective plan for you.
 This is something I’ve been following for the past 13 years to allow myself the option to retire as early as 35-4-.
 I think you’ll like the option as well!

 What’s important is recognizing your inner frugality, your Herculean discipline, the government’s generosity, and your enormous hustle.
-There’s nothing better than taking action and seeing results!
+There’s nothing better than taking action with your finances and seeing results!

 EXAMPLES OF PEOPLE WHO’VE RETIRED EARLY